applicaster/developer.applicaster.com/book/zappifest/plugins-manifest-format.md

 - **name**: The name of the plugin.
 This is the name that will be in use when choosing plugin to App Version.
 - **description**: Describes the plugin.
 - **type**: Plugin type out of predefined types.
 - **whitelisted_account_ids**: Optional.
-An array of Applicaster's account_ids.
+Array of Applicaster's account_ids as individual strings.
+To find the relevent account_ids go to `accounts.applicaster.com`.
 If empty, plugin will be available across all accounts.
 - **platform**: The platform of the plugin - should be either `ios/android/tvos`
 - **dependency_repository_url**: A list of repo urls the plugin uses.
  _NOTE: for ANDROID use it as an object consists out of url and credentials.
 For any other platform provide a list of url's_